WiiLink24/web/src/content/guide/demae.md

 ---
 ## Have Food ordered to your house from a Wii!

--Deliver your favorite meals and desserts directly from your Wii!
+- Deliver your favorite meals and desserts directly from your Wii!

--Order anything thats available!
+- Order anything thats available!

--Find something new you can enjoy!
+- Find something new you can enjoy!

-> This guide is for installing either the [Dominos](#installation-guide-dominos) or [Deliveroo](#installation-guide-deliveroo) version of the Food Channel.
-If you want to install the Standard (Fake Ordering) version, please read the regular [Installation Guide](/guide/2installation/), and choose the Standard version in the patcher.
+<l class="notice generic fullwidth"> This guide is for installing either the [Dominos](#installation-guide-dominos) or [Deliveroo](#installation-guide-deliveroo) version of the Food Channel.
+If you want to install the Standard (Fake Ordering) version, please read the regular [Installation Guide](/guide/2installation/), and choose the Standard version in the patcher. </l>

-> If you're having any issues installing the Food Channel, please read the [Troubleshooting & Questions](#troubleshooting--questions) section.
+<l class="notice info fullwidth"> If you're having any issues installing the Food Channel, please read the [Troubleshooting & Questions](#troubleshooting--questions) section. </l>
 ___

 ## Installation Guide (Dominos)